-This page provides some useful information if you are considering dentures as a solution to your dental problems, and some tips for people who are already denture wearers.
+This page provides some useful information if you are considering dentures as a solution to replace missing or loose teeth, and some tips for people who are already denture wearers.

-Although we only offer our same-day dental implant solution at TDC Implant Centres, we provide this information as we always advise anyone considering dental surgery to carefully research all the available options.
-As every patient has different needs and preferences, this will help you choose the right solution and dental team for you.
+Although we only offer our same-day dental implant solution at Total Dentalcare (TDC) Implant Centres, we provide this information as we advise anyone considering tooth replacement to carefully research all the available treatment options.
+As every patient has different dental health needs and preferences, this will help you choose the right solution and dental team for you.

 Saliva plays a vital role in keeping your mouth healthy.
 It has antibacterial properties and, by washing away food particles, helps to keep your teeth clean and infection free.